stephenhoult/appointments/README.md

 Docker
 -
-If you have docker installed then you can run the app easily via docker
+If you have docker installed then you can run the app easily via docker by following the below instructions.

-- Clone the repo
+- Clone the repo: `git clone git@github.com:stephenhoult/appointments.git` and cd into it `cd appointments`.
-- Browse to the Laravel app folder `cd appointments/src` and run `composer install`
+- Browse to the Laravel app folder `cd appointments/src/api` and run `composer install`.
-- Browse to the docker folder `cd ../appointments/docker`
+- Browse to the docker folder `cd ../../appointments/docker`.
-- Run docker `docker-compose up -d`
+- Run docker `docker-compose up -d` .
+- In your browser go to `http://localhost/` and, all being well, you will see `Appointments API` printed on your screen.
 - To run migrations you must do so from within the docker container.
-- Run `docker exec -it php sh` to get shell access to the PHP docker container
+- Run `docker exec -it php sh` to get shell access to the PHP docker container.
-- Browse to the api folder `cd api`
+- Browse to the api folder `cd api`.
-- Run the migrations with seed data `php artisan migrate --seed`
+- Run the migrations with seed data `php artisan migrate --seed`.
-- In your browser go to `http://localhost/` and, all being well, you will see `Appointments API` printed on your screen.
+- In your browser go to `http://localhost/api/appointments` and you will see appointment data